Linux Support Services Cost Guide

 - to examine the introduction of new technology

-The costs will depend upon the duration and scope of the Strategy Session, where it’s held, and whether a written report is required.
-We will always provide a fixed-price quote beforehand, but expect to pay £1500 – £4000 fully inclusive.
+The costs will depend upon where the session is held.
+We will always provide a fixed-price quote beforehand, but expect to pay £4-700, fully inclusive.

 Consultancy services are a step up from a Strategy Session.
 They may include researching solutions to a specific requirement, prototyping a solution, liaising with third party suppliers or even customers, or setting up a solution with your own staff alongside so that they have an understanding of the architecture.